-There are three main types of carbohydrates in food: starches (complex carbohydrates), sugars (simple carbohydrates), and fiber.
+There are 3 main types of carbohydrates in food: starches (complex carbohydrates), sugars (simple carbohydrates), and fiber.
 Fiber is the part of plant foods, including fruits, vegetables, and nuts, that you can’t digest.

-A type of fat made in the liver that is carried through your body in 2 kinds of bundles, high-density lipoproteins and low-density lipoproteins.
+A type of fat made in the liver that is carried through your body.
+Two very important carriers of cholesterol are high-density lipoproteins and low-density lipoproteins.
 It's important to have healthy levels of both.

 - High-density lipoproteins (HDL), often called "good" cholesterol, is a type of fat that takes extra cholesterol in the blood to the liver to be removed from your body.
 In general, the higher your HDL, the better.
 Reaching your HDL target may help reduce your risk for heart disease.

 - Low-density lipoproteins (LDL), or "bad" cholesterol, is a type of fat that takes cholesterol throughout the body to help with cell repair but can lead to a buildup of cholesterol in the arteries.
 In general, the lower your LDL, the better.
 Reaching your LDL target helps to protect your heart and blood vessels.

 diabetes or diabetes mellitus